 “Our diverse, multicultural workforce has taught us as much about evolving the art of hospitality as those who stay and live with Four Seasons.”

-As President of Hotel Operations in the company’s largest region – a job he co-leads with Vince Parrotta – Antoine has a broad mandate overseeing properties in the US East Coast, Caribbean and Latin America.
+As President of Hotel Operations in the company’s largest region, Antoine has a broad mandate overseeing properties in the United States and Canada, Mexico and the Caribbean, and Central and South America.